jni/ilovesymposia.com/posts/2019/10/01/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

 labels_layer = viewer.add_labels(labels, name='labeled', opacity=0.7)
 ```

+[image]

+We can quickly visualise the data and observe a phase transition from mostly
+disconnected blobs to almost fully connected blobs as the volume fraction
+crosses ~0.3.

 ## 3. Annotating data

 Sometimes, it can be difficult to get an algorithm to exactly pick out what
 you want in an image.
-With the right tools, annotation can be extremely fast.
+With the right UI, however, annotation can be extremely
+fast, and just a little interaction can dramatically help automated algorithms.

 ## 4. Viewing very large (dask) arrays